 Book: Find out more at where2golf.com

-4. Rent a classic car or a motorcycle
+4. Rent a classic car

 There are few better ways to appreciate Mallorca’s beauty than from the air.
 Our favourite hot air balloon operator has been around for over 25 seasons, and you couldn’t ask for a better pair of hands – pilot Ricardo Aracil has competed at the national and international level and was Spanish Champion in 2009.
 The English-speaking team will get you involved in setting up the balloon, then take you up for a peaceful, near-silent flight over sunflower fields and olive groves, with majestic views right out to the neighbouring islands of Menorca and Cabrera.
 They’ll stay in contact with the ground crew, who will be there to collect you on landing.
 Choose from a morning flight right after sunrise, when thermals all but guarantee a full one-hour experience or a private sunset flight; with prior arrangement, Mallorca Balloons can handle large groups too.